2024

 APSI Forum also relies on the registration fees, donations from individuals, embassies/high commissions, consulates, and governmental agencies for funding its events.

-To fund its activities, APSI Forum relies on the sponsors and registration fees.
-Registration fees for onsite events are for delegate packages (arrival tea and coffee, lunches, morning and afternoon teas, and dinner).
+To fund its Summits and International Parliamentary Assembly, APSI Forum relies on the sponsorship for delegate packages (arrival tea and coffee, lunches, morning and afternoon teas, and dinner).

 The payment can be made via bank transfer